richardaspinall/nodejs-web-development/chapter08/readme.md

 Which will add the user!

-#### Add the rest of the commands
+#### Adding the rest of the CRUD commands

 We then added the endpoints and commands to find, update and delete users

-Find a user: `node cli.mjs find richie`
+Find a user:

+`node cli.mjs find richie`

-List all users: `node cli.mjs list-users`
+List all users:

+`node cli.mjs list-users`

-Update a user: `node cli.mjs update richie--password w0rd --family-name Aspinall --given-name Richard --email test@updatedemailaddress.com`
+Update a user:

+`node cli.mjs update richie--password w0rd --family-name Aspinall --given-name Richard --email test@updatedemailaddress.com`

-Delete a user: `node cli.mjs destroy richie`
+Delete a user:

+`node cli.mjs destroy richie`

+#### Password check implementation and command

+We need a way to check the password which can be simply done by sending the username and password to our server then doing a few checks.
+The implementation at this stage is not doing any encryption on the password but we are ensuring that the password does not go beyond the boundry of this server.

+We implemented the `/password-check` route for this

+Then we created the associated CLI command `password-check`:

+`node cli.mjs password-check richie wOrd`

 ---

+## Authentication with the Notes applciation